StijnMiroslav/top-starred-devs-and-repos-to-follow/README.md

-# top-devs-and-repos-to-follow
+# top-starred-devs-and-repos-to-follow

-> The Top Python GitHub Devs, Orgs, and Repos to Follow (All-Time and Trending)
+> The Top-Starred Python GitHub Devs, Orgs, and Repos to Follow (All-Time and Trending)

 ## Why?

-Why follow the top Python GitHub devs?
+Why follow the top-starred Python GitHub devs?

 > Following influencers is usually a good practice.
 It has helped me in multiple ways: